 It does not mean that every single nuance of every tangentially related question is known with absolute certainty.
 It just means that no credible reason remains for denying the implications of the evidence with respect to the bigger picture.

 Many areas for which there is strong scientific consensus continue to be controversial topics among laypeople (i.e. GMO safety, vaccine efficacy and safety, evolution, Anthropogenic Global Warming, water fluoridation etc), but this is due almost exclusively to a combination of a lack of sufficient competence at evaluating the veracity and meaning of information related to a particular scientific field, and/or motivated reasoning rooted in staunch ideological opposition to something about the particular field of study and its findings.
-The Skeptical Raptor explains the concept of scientific consensus in more detail here.
+I’ve more thoroughly unpacked the concept of scientific consensus here.

 When we speak specifically of the scientific consensus with respect to the safety of Genetically Engineered Foods, which have had the misfortune of being stuck with the semantically misleading colloquial term of “Genetically Modified Organisms” (or just GMOs for short), we’re actually making two different claims: